h0mbre/h0mbre.github.io/_posts/2019-06-03-LTER_SEH_Overwrite_2.md

 Let's see what we can do now that we understand it a little bit better.

+**WARNING: In this post I set `ESP` to `0174FFFF` which is not divisible by four and will often ruin your stack alignment and cause the exploit to fail.
+This is not good practice.
+Don't actually do this.**

 ### Adjusting ESP

-**WARNING:** In this post I set `ESP` to `0174FFFF` which is not divisible by four and will often ruin your stack alignment and cause the exploit to fail.
-This is not good practice.
-Don't actually do this.

 As we know, the first thing we have to do before putting our encoded shellcode on the stack is adjust `ESP`.
 As you can see from our screenshot, `ESP` is residing at `0174ECA4` and we want to put it at the bottom of our `D` buffer since our decoded shellcode will be plopped 'ontop' of it as it's decoded.
 To figure out how much we have adjust `ESP` we do (`0174FFFF` - `0174ECA4` = `135B` or 4,955 in decimal).
 So we have to add quite a bit!